 We conduct our Internet business solely in the PRC through our wholly owned subsidiaries, Beijing ITC and Beijing Sandhill.
 Beijing ITC and Beijing Sandhill are wholly foreign owned enterprises, or WFOEs, under PRC law.
 We are a Delaware corporation and a foreign person under PRC law.
 Accordingly, our Internet business is 100% foreign-owned.
 In addition, pursuant to our restructuring, we transferred certain of our assets and operations to Beijing Sohu, a PRC company that is 80% owned by our chief executive officer.
-We do not have any ownership interest in Beijing Sohu.
+In 2001, we made a commitment to provide loans of \$4.6 million to Dr. Charles Zhang and an employee of the company to establish High Century for the purposes of undertaking additional investments in the PRC where foreign ownership is prohibited or restricted.
+These loans have been made to Dr. Charles Zhang and the employee.
+In 2002, we loaned \$242,000 to an employee of the company for the purpose of funding an investment in Hengda, a company incorporated in the PRC which engages in Internet access services in the PRC on behalf of Sohu.
+The \$242,000 investment represents a 20% interest in Hengda, with High Century holding the remaining 80% interest.
+In March 2002, High Century entered into a joint venture agreement with Guolian Securities Co., Ltd., pursuant to which High Century has invested \$3.1 million in Sohu-Guolian in return for a 51% equity interest in and joint control of Sohu-Guolian.
+Sohu-Guolian will provide technical services to the PRC online securities trading and financial services industries.
+We do not have any direct ownership interest in Beijing Sohu, High Century, Hengda or Sohu-Guolian.